GoodGuyGregory/vinyl-swarm/README.md

 Collecting vinyl is a journey, but with so much out there, finding everything you want can be overwhelming.
 It's challenging too!
 As your collection grows, so does the difficulty of keeping track of knowing what you want and already own.
 I want to collect as many vinyl treasures as possible, and reduce the stress of keeping track of all my records.
 I also got tired of lossing lists of records I plan on purchasing at a later time.
 That’s why I built this project.

-On top of that, hunting for records isn't just about what you already own—it’s about discovering new places, supporting local merchants, and building a community of fellow collectors.
-With Vinyl Swarm, you can search for friends, share collections, and track down hidden gems together.
-Whether you’re digging through crates at your favorite shop or mapping out new stores to explore, this app makes it easier to connect, collect, and celebrate the vinyl experience.
+Scavenging for records isn't just about what you already own. it’s about discovering new places, supporting local spots, and building a community of fellow collectors who can recommend new artists to you.
+Vinyl Swarm also offers the ability to, search for friends, share collections, and track down hidden gems together.

 This backend Axum application, written in Rust, helps categorize and search your collection, so instead of racking your brain for what’s missing, you can let the system do the work.
+No more lost lists, it keeps everything you want and have in one database hosted on your system.

 My hope is that this API makes finding vinyl-collecting friends easier, helps you keep track of your collection, and, most importantly, helps you finally snag those rarities you’ve been after.
-Now get out there and form your own Vinyl Swarm. 🎶

 ### Features